freenas/freenas-docs/userguide/storage.rst

 supported or if it needs to be loaded using :ref:`Tunables`.
 #endif freenas

-Before importing a GELI-encrypted pool, its disks must first be decrypted.
+Before importing a GELI-encrypted pool, disks must first be decrypted.
-Click the :guilabel:`Decrypt Exported Pools` (unlock) icon.
-This will open the screen shown in :numref:`Figure %s <zfs_decrypt_import_fig>`.
+Click :guilabel:`Yes, decrypt the disks`.
+This is shown in :numref:`Figure %s <zfs_decrypt_import_fig>`.

 .. _zfs_decrypt_import_fig: